 Installation

-2. Install the server via steamcmd.
+$GAME_DIR. - Install the server via

-IMPORTANT: $GAME_DIR has to be the absolute path of the directory.
+steamcmd.
+IMPORTANT:$GAME_DIRhas to be the absolute path of the directory.

 steamcmd +login anonymous \